How Disasters in Asia Affect the Economy

 “Inclusive growth” and “green growth” are two buzzwords that we often hear in the development sphere nowadays.
 This is not surprising since these two form key part of many development strategies.
 While Asia has done extremely well in expanding its economies in the last two to three decades, rapid growth has brought with it rising inequality—within and across countries.
 It has also badly damaged the environment along the way.

-Perhaps the most significant global social policy development in 2012 was approval of the International Labour Organization (ILO) recommendation on creation of social protection floors.
-Approved in June, the recommendation calls on the ILO’s 185 members to ensure that everyone in need has access to essential health care and basic income security.
+In 2012, the International Labour Organization (ILO) called on its 185 members to ensure that everyone in need has access to essential health care and basic income security.

-As the discussion around the post-2015 Millennium Development Goals (MDGs) framework gains momentum, I also want to add my meek voice to the growing buzz, which is likely to reach a crescendo in September this year.
 The MDGs represent the global vision of reducing poverty in its various dimensions.
-Needless to say, we need continued attention to all the goals, since we can hardly declare “mission accomplished” in any of the dimensions of poverty they seek to address.
+We need continued attention to all the goals, since we can hardly declare “mission accomplished” in any of the dimensions of poverty they seek to address.

 How We Can Stop Ultra Poverty in Asia and The Pacific